Rural Missouri’s guidelines for freelance submissions

 Submissions are considered on speculation with no obligation to purchase.

 Please do not send original photographs or original artwork.
 If a historical article is submitted, please include a list of research sources.

-Rural Missouri buys first-Missouri rights to a story as well as Internet posting rights for our website.
+Rural Missouri buys first-MIssouri rights to a story as well as Internet posting rights for our website and digital magazine.
 Rural Missouri editors also reserve the right to edit stories which have been purchased for publication.